 An Easy Way to Rid Yourself of Envy

-I don’t know where I read this or heard it, but years ago I heard some life-changing advice that I’ve applied over and over to increase my contentment.
+I don’t know where I read this or heard it, but years ago I received some life-changing advice that I’ve applied over and over to increase my contentment.
 It is a simple way to not allow envy to limit your happiness.

 If you see someone who has something you want, don’t be envious of the thing that they have, but imagine if their entire life replaced your entire life, and see if you still want it.